 This “shorter” version is for those we are just looking for the quicker fix, and this should work for most users.
 If this doesn’t work, try the “Full Version” below.

 - NSC Main: Steam\steamapps\workshop\content\281990\683230077

 - Playable Guardians Standalone: Steam\steamapps\workshop\content\281990\949022828

 Step 2: This shouldn’t be necessary, but to be absolutely sure, go to: Documents\Paradox Interactive\Stellaris\workshop\content\281990.
 Make sure it’s empty.
-If there are folders in here, delete them as well.
+If there are folders in here, delete all of them as well.

 Step 3: Go to the Stellaris Steam Workshop, and on the main page, and beside your user avatar (image) should be “Your Files” with a down arrow.
 Select that down arrow and then select “Subscribed Items”.
 All your subscribed mods are here.
-Unsubscribe then resubscribe to each one.
+Unsubscribe then resubscribe to each one in order, usually from last to first so they appear in the same order once finished.
 This takes time, but it should refresh all your mods.